rchillyard/TableParser/README.md

 Indeed, _Table\[Row]_ extends _Renderable\[Row]_ which supports the _render(implicit rs: StringRenderer\[Row])_ method.
 two mechanisms for rendering a table:
 * one to a straight serialized output, for example, when rendering a table as a CSV file.
-* the other to a hierarchical (i.e. tree-structured) output, such as an HTML file.
+* the other to a hierarchical (i.e., tree-structured) output, such as an HTML file.

 ## Non-hierarchical output